Skip to main content

 Qualify your specialist with questions, but be sure to note their professionalism, too.
 Their presentation and demeanor will reflect on you, and the judge if you need them to testify in court.

 Knowing a competent counterespionage consultant will make the rest of the steps very easy for you.
+Partner with the best one you can find.

 Step 2.
-Contact your clients.
+Contact your business clients.

 Make an appointment with the company president, chief legal counsel, or security director.
 Present your concerns about their security blind spot.
 Be serious.
 Be sincere.
 Bring in documentation which supports your concerns; news articles, government reports, etc. Let them know you foresee business espionage as a major security vulnerability for them—a vulnerability which is not being addressed.